9 Professional Payment Reminder Templates That Always Work (2024)

 Another email reminder is required if the consumer still hasn’t paid the invoice two weeks after the due date.
 Even though the situation is not urgent, you can now talk with more confidence.
 Tell your client that you will be sending them reminders to ensure timely payment.

-Don’t forget to include the payment details, including the total and the methods that can be used.
+Don’t forget to include the payment processing details, including the total and the methods that can be used.
 To include those, simply make sure the invoice is attached to your message.

 Additionally, it is a good idea to ask for proof of email receipt to ensure that your payment reminder emails are being viewed on the other end.